cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/aws_basics.md

 Connecting to AWS requires the AWS plugin.
 One may upload just specific plugins or for simplicity upload the plugin bundle containing all the basic pre-packaged plugins.

-Upload the default plugins (this may take a few minutes depending on your internet speed)
+Upload the default plugins: (this may take a few minutes depending on your internet speed)
 ```bash
 cfy plugins bundle-upload
 ```